GPTAlgoPro/Infini-Megrez/README.md

 <a name="limitations"></a>
 ## Limitations
 - **Hallucination**: LLMs inherently suffer from hallucination issues.
 Users are advised not to fully trust the content generated by the model.
-If more factually accurate outputs are desired, we recommend utilizing our WebSearch framework, as detailed in [xxxx].
+If more factually accurate outputs are desired, we recommend utilizing our WebSearch framework, as detailed in [InfiniWebSearch](https://github.com/infinigence/InfiniWebSearch).
 - **Mathematics & Reasoning**: SLMs tend to produce incorrect calculations or flawed reasoning chains in tasks involving mathematics and reasoning, leading to erroneous outputs.
 Notably, the softmax distribution of SLMs is less sharp compared to LLMs, making them more prone to inconsistent reasoning results, particularly under higher temperature settings.
 This is especially evident in deterministic tasks such as mathematics and logical reasoning.
 We recommend lowering the temperature or verifying through multiple inference attempts in such cases.
 - **System Prompt**: As with most LLMs, we recommend using the default system prompt from the `chat_template` in the configuration file for a stable and balanced performance.
 This model release has de-emphasized capabilities related to domain-specific applications such as role-playing.
 For users with specific domain needs, we suggest fine-tuning the model accordingly.
 - **Values & Safety**: Every effort has been made to ensure the compliance of the data used during the training of this model.
 However, given the large scale and complexity of the data, unforeseen issues may still arise.
 We do not assume any responsibility for any issues that may result from the use of this open-source model, including but not limited to data security concerns, risks related to public opinion, or any risks and problems arising from the misguidance, misuse, or dissemination of the model.

+<a name="license"></a>
+## License
+All our open-source models are licensed under Apache 2.0.
+You can find the license files in this repository and the respective Hugging Face repositories.

 <a name="citation"></a>